schne324/dragon-drop/README.md

 ```

 ## Custom Examples
+First, run `npm install`, then `bower install` to ensure all the dependencies are installed.
-If you'd like to make custom examples, you can edit the `example/example.jade` and the `example/styles.styl` files and run `gulp` to build the changes.
+Then, you can edit the `example/example.jade` and the `example/styles.styl` files and run `gulp` to build the changes.
 (`gulp watch` is available to prevent you from executing `gulp` after each and every change)